 Observation Package (ObsPack) data products are intended to stimulate and support carbon cycle modeling studies.
 A variety of ObsPack products are available and vary from one another depending on their intended use.
-Products may include providers' original data and metadata reformatted into the ObsPack framework or may contain averages or subsets of original data.
+Products may include providers' original data and metadata reformatted into the ObsPack framework (Masarie et al., 2014) or may contain averages or subsets of original data.
 ObsPack data products are prepared by NOAA in consultation with data providers.

-The ObsPack framework is designed to bring together direct atmospheric greenhouse gas measurements derived from one or more national or university laboratories, prepare them with specific applications in mind, and package and distribute them in a set of self-documenting files.
+The ObsPack framework (Masarie et al., 2014) is designed to bring together direct atmospheric greenhouse gas measurements derived from one or more national or university laboratories, prepare them with specific applications in mind, and package and distribute them in a set of self-documenting files.
 ObsPack products include a set of prepared data sets and metadata, a summary of included data sets, an e-mail address list of all data providers, and the complete set of configuration files used by NOAA to prepare the product.

 While some ObsPack data products may contain actual data, we do not intend for these products to be a primary source of data.
 We also recognize that while each data set includes extensive metadata, the included metadata is not comprehensive.
 If you are interested in source data used to construct a product or would like more complete documentation on measurements, please contact the data provider directly (contact information is included in each data set).
 Source data may also be available from the WMO World Data Center for Greenhouse Gases (WDCGG).

 Warning to User: Every effort is made to produce the most accurate and precise data products possible.
 Contributors reserve the right to make corrections to products and data based on recalibration of standard gases or for other reasons deemed scientifically justified.
 Contributors to these data products are not responsible for results and conclusions based on use of this product without regard to this warning.